govhealth/PostpartumTOC/input/pagecontent/index.md

 - [Security Labels](http://hl7.org/fhir/R4/security-labels.html); and
 - [Narrative](http://hl7.org/fhir/R4/security.html#narrative).

 Security conformance requirements specifically related to US Core 6.1.0 may be found here: https://build.fhir.org/ig/HL7/US-Core/security.html.
-Additionally, implementers SHOULD be familiar and adhere to security and privacy guidances outlined by the base FHIR R4 standards for data elements specified in the FHIR IG.
+Additionally, implementers SHOULD be familiar and adhere to security and privacy guidance outlined by the base FHIR R4 standards for data elements specified in the FHIR IG.
 This guidance may found within the base FHIR R4 specification here: https://hl7.org/fhir/R4/security.html#http.

 ### Authors and Contributors